 - The student must submit a petition that explains why they are requesting a substitution.
 The petition should include information about the student’s past experiences with language study and how the student feels their disability impacts their ability to learn a language other than English.
 The student should email the petition to their DSS advisor.

-- Once the student has submitted their DSS application, documentation, and petition, the information is then forwarded to the Core Language Documentation Review Committee.
+- Once the student has submitted their DSS application, documentation, and petition, the information is then forwarded to the appropriate professionals in the Academic Affairs division for review.

-- The Core Language Documentation Review Committee holds meetings to review requests once a month or as needed.
-Therefore, it may take several weeks for a student to receive a response.
-Responses are sent to the student via email.
+- It may take several weeks for a student to receive a response because many members of the Academic Affairs division, including the Academic Affairs Vice President's office and the Dean of Loyola College of Arts and Sciences, must review the petition.
 Students with disabilities are encouraged to submit their requests as early as possible to plan and register for courses appropriately.